 3. Avoid using the zoom

 Among many great things about phone camera, the zoom is not one of them.
-With the limited quality, zooming with your phone camera will only give you photos with a below par quality, so avoid zooming in with your phone camera.
+With the limited quality, zooming with your phone camera will only give you photos with a below par quality, so avoid that at all cost.
 Instead, walk closer to your object.
 This will give you a much sharper and clearer photo.
 When walking closer to the object is not possible, you can keep shooting from the shortest possible distance you can manage, and crop the photo later.

 We were going through the half of meter of snow for this view.
 Guys were pretty mad but they went for it with me – it was worth it. #wandrd #lifeisforsharing 📷 @jackob . . . . . #stayandwander #earthofficial #dnescestujem #igerscz #iglifecz #beautifuldestinations #awesome_earthpix #discoverglobe #adventureculture #queekygrams #lifeofadventure #insta_svk #folkgood #roamtheplanet #neverstopexploring #natgeo #mist_vision #exploretocreate #welivetoexplore